tesshuflower/samples/policy/README.md

 # Usage considerations

 1. When restoring a backup make sure the restored namespaces don't exist on the cluster or they have the same `openshift.io/sa.scc` annotations as the namespaces in the backup.
 Even if the restore asks to update existing resources, the namespaces are not being updated to avoid breaking existing resources.
-You could have pod security violiation issues if the namespace `openshift.io/sa.scc` is not matching the pod constrains.
+You could have pod security violiation issues if the namespace `openshift.io/sa.scc` is not matching the pod constraints.
 2. When restoring a backup make sure the restore cluster doesn't already contain PVs and PVClaims with the same name as the ones restored with the backup.
 The PV and PVClaims will not be updated if they already exist on the restore cluster.
 3. Using restic for backing up PVs (use the configmap from the `./policy/input/restic` folder)
     - Use this option if